jzillmann/jmh-visualizer/README.md

 ## Tips & Tricks

-While this app will visualize any valid JMH JSON you throw at it, you can write your benchmarks in a way that make the visualization more enjoyable...
+While this app will visualize any valid JMH JSON you throw at it, you can write your benchmarks in a way that make the visualization much more enjoyable...

 - Put those benchmarks in a single class which you most likely wanne compare to each other
 - On the other hand, don't put to much stuff in a single class/chart (since readability will suffer) - deconstruct